IUCN-UK/iucnredlistrb/README.md

 ### Research

-To get a list of all Research
+To retrieve a list of all Research
 ```
 response = client.research.list
 response